weecology/DeepForest/docs/annotation.md

 ```

 ## How can I view current predictions as shapefiles?

-It often useful to train new training annotations starting from current predictions.
+It is often useful to train new training annotations starting from current predictions.
 This allows users to more quickly find and correct errors.
-The following example shows how to create a list of files, predict detections in each and save as shapefiles.
-A user can then edit this shapefiles in a program like QGIS.
+The following example shows how to create a list of files, predict detections in each, and save as shapefiles.
+A user can then edit these shapefiles in a program like QGIS.

 ```
 from deepforest import main